seungboha/DRL-submit-2021/README.md

 # Active Learning by RL
-Use build_agent.py to run the example I made.
+Run build_agent.py to run the example I made.
 This is the step to train the agent.
+Unfortunately, I couldn't test the AL agent since trainig took a lots of time.

 Requirement :

     - numpy
     - sklearn
     - tqdm
     - tensorflow == 1.x